FuelLabs/docs/src/v1.0.0/3. Concepts/1. Data Structures/Transactions.md

 Implicit data (`data`) is one 32-byte hash _per input_, and uniquely identifies what is being spent by that input (a [UTXO ID](./Outputs.md) or a [deposit ID](./Deposits.md)).

+TODO how is the transaction ID computed?
+EIP-712?

 TODO how is this specifically serialized and packed?

 # TransactionLeaf